mindhash/tir-samples/inference/performance/readme.md

 ## VLLM Specific Optimization
-- Set `VLLM_CACHE_ROOT=/mnt/models/.cache` to re-use torch compile and cuda graph compliled files.
+- In Endpoint, set the environment variable `VLLM_CACHE_ROOT=/mnt/models/.cache` to re-use torch compile and cuda graph compliled files.
 When this is set, you should see a message like below in the log.
 This means, on worker restarts the compile and cuda graph capture steps will be much quicker.

 ```
 INFO 08-25 02:04:47 [backends.py:459] Using cache directory: /mnt/models/.cache/torch_compile_cache/50121da10f/rank_0_0 for vLLM's torch.compile